Therapy for executives who have done everything right and still feel like something is off

 All sessions are remote, one-on-one, and confidential.
 Most clients are across Europe and the US.
 Sessions run weekly or biweekly.

-The first session is 60 minutes and free.
+It starts with a short, free fit call, about 15 minutes.
 We use it to figure out what's actually going on and whether working together makes sense.
 If it doesn't, I'll say so.

 Common questions